 ReconCycle Project: Self-reconfiguration of a robotic workcell for the recycling of electronic waste

-Currently electro-recycling is still mostly performed following the crude “crush-and-separate” method, where devices are crushed and split into tiny particles, which are then physio-chemically separated into reusable components.
+Currently, electronic waste recycling is still mostly performed following the crude “crush-and-separate” method, where devices are crushed and split into tiny particles, which are then physio-chemically separated into reusable components.
 Many times this requires first manual work to remove dangerous components or to disassemble sub-parts that cannot go into the crusher.

 Recycling companies are here faced with tons of material that arrive in different states of damage and manual pre-processing of this kind constitutes a major (cost-)effort.
 An inappropriate “alternative” for this is currently still to ship waste to developing countries and abuse their cheap labour to address these problems (or let the waste just be dumped there).